Easy classics to read for beginners.

 How to Pick Which Classics to Read

-This is key.
 While I did carefully curate the list above to include classic books that are easy to read, not every writing style will be for everyone.

 For example, I think that plays make for easy reading, since there’s no long, winding prose to slow you down (think A Streetcar Named Desire).
-But plays can also mean Shakespeare and flowery, antiquated language.
+But beware: Plays can also mean Shakespeare and flowery, antiquated language.
 If this scares you away from reading A Midsummer’s Night Dream, Sparknotes or No Fear Shakespeare will be your best friend.

 There’s also something to be said for classics that were originally written for children, like The Adventures of Tom Sawyer and Alice’s Adventures in Wonderland.
 These novels won’t feel too stuffy or boring, and they keep the fancy vocabulary to a minimum.